TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 ### Attribute Selectors

 The last tool we're going to add to the box is attribute selectors.
 Recall that an attribute is simply anything in the opening tag of an HTML element - such as `img='picture.jpg'` or `href="www.theodinproject.com`.
 Since we write our own values for attributes, we need a slightly more flexible system to be able to target specific values.

+Attribute selectors have the same specificty as classes and pseudo-classes (0,0,1,0).

 Let's look at some examples for basic usage.